Usquebagh/Markade/README.md

 Running `update_all.sh` will then pull the latest available versions onto your MiSTer.

+## ROM and LaserDisc Files

+Some cores require additional ROM files that are not included in this repository.
+Place any required MAME ROMs in:

+/games/mame/

+LaserDisc game files (.dlv) should be placed in:
+/games/laserdiscgames/

+Check the relevant core or MRA documentation for any game-specific file requirements.

 ## Credits

 The `.rbf` cores and `.mra` files contained here are the work of their respective developers, maintainers and contributors within the MiSTer community.